TiROD: Tiny Robotics Dataset and Benchmark for Continual Object Detection: Related Work

 \subsection{Tiny Robotics}

 Tiny robots are resource-constrained, low-cost, and lightweight autonomous systems~\cite{tinyNeuman}.
-Their potential capability to operate autonomously could significantly impact several fields, from agriculture~\cite{TinyAgri} to search and rescue~\cite{mcguire2019minimal}.
-However, a key challenge of these applications is their software design which must carefully address the size, power, and computational limitations of tiny robots, imposing more stringent constraints than in traditional mobile robotics.
+Their potential capability to operate autonomously could significantly impact several fields, from agriculture to search \& rescue~\cite{TinyAgri,mcguire2019minimal}.
+While there is no strict definition of {\em tiny robotics}, this term typically refers to small platforms whose primary computation relies on microcontrollers~(MCUs) or mobile CPUs rather than GPUs~\cite{tinyNeuman}.
+For these robots to operate autonomously, it is also vital that their power consumption is kept to a minimum.
+The choice of algorithms and software design, therefore, must carefully addresses the resource limitations of tiny robots, imposing more stringent constraints than in traditional mobile platforms.

-Recent advancements in tiny robotics have largely focused on the optimization of systems that operate effectively within their inherent limitations, e.g. for Model Predictive Control~(MPC)~\cite{MPC} or Simultaneous Localization and Mapping~(SLAM)~\cite{SLAM} of tiny drones.
-To this end, Tiny Machine Learning~(TinyML)~\cite{TinyML} can contribute by enabling tiny robots to process data locally, reducing the need for continuous communication with external servers, and therefore saving power and bandwidth.
-Important technological advancements are also being made on microcontrollers~(MCUs)~\cite{PULP} and batteries~\cite{battery} that power tiny robots.
+Recent progress in tiny robotics has focused on maximizing performance under tight hardware limitations., e.g. for Model Predictive Control~(MPC)~\cite{MPC} or Simultaneous Localization and Mapping~(SLAM)~\cite{SLAM}.
+To this end, Tiny Machine Learning~(TinyML)~\cite{TinyML} can contribute to the autonomy of such robots by enabling on-board data processing, reducing the need for continuous communication with external servers, and therefore saving bandwidth and power usage.

-This paper focuses on vision-based object detection~\cite{Obj}, which enables autonomous robots to perceive and interact with their environment.
-The performance of a tiny robot's object detection is typically constrained by the quality of its onboard sensors and the available computational resources.
-Most research work in this area, though, focuses on algorithms optimized for high-quality sensors and data.
-Unfortunately, this is not possible for many tiny robotic platforms, where typically low-cost sensors produce low-resolution images, therefore introducing additional challenges~\cite{steffens2021robustness}.
-Our work addresses these challenges by collecting data across multiple domains with the onboard camera of a tiny robot.